Weapons (2025 film): Future

 Cregger discussed a potential sequel to Weapons in an interview with Variety, saying he was excited about the idea but wanted to make other films first.
 In an interview with Fangoria, he said he had been discussing a concept for a prequel about Aunt Gladys with Warner Bros.
+In April 2026, it was reported that the prequel would be written by both Cregger and Zach Shields though Cregger later clarified that Shields was solely writing the script based on a story they developed together.
+The same month, it was announced the prequel would be released on September 8, 2028.